Birth Death Swap population in random environment and aggregation with two timescales: Averaging result in presence of two timescales

-The study of the aggregated population $Z^\natural= \sum_{i=1}^p Z^i$ is important in order to understand specific features of the population from a macro viewpoint (aggregated demographic rates, viability...).
-However $Z^\natural$ is not a ``true'' Birth Death process, since its birth (resp. death) intensity functionals $\mu^{b,\natural} = \sum_{j=1}^p \mu^{b,j}$ (resp. $\mu^{d,\natural}$) depends on the whole structure of the population $Z$, whose composition is not constant between two demographic events, due to swap events.
+The study of the aggregated population $Z^\natural= \sum_{i=1}^p Z^i$ is interesting in order to understand specific features of the population from a macro viewpoint (aggregated demographic rates, viability...).
+However $Z^\natural$ is not a ``true'' birth-death process, since the aggregated birth (resp. death) intensity functionals $\mu^{b,\natural} = \sum_{j=1}^p \mu^{b,j}$ (resp. $\mu^{d,\natural}$) depend on the whole structure of the population $Z$, whose composition is not constant between two demographic events, due to swap events.
 The presence of a random environment also adds complexity.
 The aggregated dynamics can be approximated by a reduced system in the presence of a separation of timescales, when swap events happen on a short timescale in comparison with the demographic timescale.
-Then, swap events have an {\em averaging effect} on demographic intensities, allowing for the demographic event counting process and the aggregated population to be approximated by simpler dynamics.
-The pathwise representation of the population using the events counting process is particularly well-suited to the study of the two timescales BDS.
+Then, swap events have an {\em averaging effect} on demographic intensities, allowing for the demographic event counting process and the aggregated population to be approximated by simpler nonlinear dynamics.